 Salolainen’s expertise is in design leadership and in creative and technical knowledge of woven fabrics, jacquards, prints, embroideries, laser cuts and finishings.
 She develops fabrics for interior use ranging from velvets and heavy upholstery to sheers and manages seasonal interior textile collections both for the residential as well as for contract market from research and initial concept through technical and creative development to final quality decisions and colour coordination.

-“I prefer a very hands-on and practice oriented work process.
+“I prefer a very hands-on and practice oriented design process.
 My deep interest in the technique and it’s possibilities lead to start the work at a mill from understanding the feasibility of different techniques basing on the machinery and its potential.
 These technical frames for design work inspire and push to innovations.”

-Maarit Salolainen’s current positions include working as creative director for the Mumbai based Indian mill GM Fabrics leading the team of 30 designers in developing new concepts, products and collections for international brands and interior textile editors such as Harlequin, Clarke & Clarke, Casamance and JAB as well as the in-house brand Homes.
+Maarit Salolainen’s current positions include working as creative director for the Mumbai based Indian mill GM Fabrics guiding the team of 30 designers in developing new concepts, products and collections for international brands and interior textile editors such as Harlequin, Clarke & Clarke, Casamance and JAB as well as the GMF in-house brands Homes, Olives and Patola.

 Salolainen worked as the creative director of the Indian interior textile brand and retail organisation F&F in years 2011-2015.
 Her responsibilities included the development of the brand and the visual profile of this growing company as well as strategic portfolio management, conceptualisation and development of the collections and research, design and development of new qualities.
 The fabrics designed by Salolainen’s design team are developed and produced by textile mills in India, Europe and China.
 F&F fabrics can be found in private and public interiors around India. www.fandf.in